qgis/QGIS-Documentation/docs/user_manual/print_composer/overview_composer.rst

 #.
 Select the :guilabel:`Page` you'd like to add the guides to
 #.
 Click the |signPlus| :sup:`Add new guide` button and enter the coordinates
    of the horizontal or vertical line.
-The origin is at the top right corner.
+The origin is at the top left corner.
    Different units are available for this.

    The panel also allows adjusting the position of existing guides to exact